Joint Score-Threshold Optimization for Interpretable Risk Assessment: Introduction

-The increasing availability of granular electronic health record (EHR) data presents an opportunity to optimize such tools through data-driven methods: re-estimating point weights, adjusting thresholds, and encoding deployment constraints while preserving the interpretable structure that clinicians trust \cite{goldstein2016opportunities, rajkomar2019machine}.
-However, the practical realities of clinical deployment introduce two fundamental challenges that violate the assumptions of standard supervised learning approaches.
-The first challenge is partial supervision with selective labels.
-In deployment, patient outcomes and clinical interventions are inherently coupled.
-For fall risk assessment, we can construct high-confidence labels for extremes: patients who experience falls despite interventions (Safe-High) and patients who remain fall-free under minimal intervention (Safe-Low).
-However, patients receiving intermediate interventions have censored counterfactual outcomes--we cannot observe what would have occurred without intervention.
-This creates systematic label uncertainty for middle categories, necessitating a partial-label learning framework where each instance $i$ has a feasible set $\Sset_i$ rather than a single label.
-The second challenge is asymmetric, distance-aware misclassification costs.
-Operationally, under-triage (classifying a truly high-risk patient as low-risk) can result in preventable adverse events, while over-triage (classifying a low-risk patient as high-risk) merely increases resource utilization.
-Moreover, the severity of misclassification increases with ordinal distance: misclassifying a high-risk patient as low-risk is more consequential than misclassifying them as medium-risk.
-Training objectives must therefore incorporate both directional asymmetry and distance-awareness aligned with clinical priorities \cite{elkan2001foundations}.
+The increasing availability of granular electronic health record (EHR) data presents an opportunity to optimize such tools through data-driven methods: re-estimating integer point weights, adjusting integer thresholds, and encoding deployment constraints while preserving both the interpretable structure and computational simplicity that clinicians trust \cite{goldstein2016opportunities, rajkomar2019machine}.
+The practical realities of clinical deployment introduce two fundamental challenges that violate the assumptions of standard supervised learning approaches.
+The first challenge is a frequent lack of ground-truth labels for patients' level of risk.
+In deployment, patient outcomes and clinical interventions are inherently coupled, preventing clear causal analysis between risk factors and outcomes.
+The second challenge is with promoting model assuredness and alignment with clinical priorities.
+Unconstrained supervised learning can result in unexpected outcomes that do not align with the realities of available resources or clinical objectives.
+Operationally, under-triage (classifying a truly high-risk patient as low-risk) can result in preventable adverse events with serious consequences, while over-triage (classifying a low-risk patient as high-risk) can result in resource inefficiency, alert fatigue, and worse patient outcomes.
+The relative severity of under- versus over-triage depends on the specific adverse event, available interventions, and patient population.
+While some existing models can balance this tradeoff via model hyperparameters, they are not equipped to safely control the resulting risk score distributions.